The top 5 mistakes in a case interview (and how to avoid them)

 For more details on how to work your way through case math, check out this article here.

-Not being prepared for the recommendation
+Not Being Prepared for the Recommendation

 The ultimate goal of a case interview is to make recommendations to the client.
 Candidates should be able to make well-supported recommendations that address the client’s problem.

 What I often see is that candidates stumble here even though they have just worked on the problem for 30 minutes.
-A recommendation is simple.

 Discuss what you would recommend (1-3 actions based on the problem and solution you have worked on), support each action with 1-3 supporting arguments (findings from the case), and propose 2-3 next steps, demonstrating that you would be able to move the situation forward on your own.